-Equity awards in 2011 consisted of restricted stock units and performance share units.
-The normal annual award of restricted stock units to the Chief Executive Officer in 2011 vests over a period of two years subject to the Company's achievement of a year-over-year increase in the Company's operating income in either 2011 or 2012.
-The special restricted stock award to the Chief Executive Officer in connection with the extension of his employment agreement to June 30, 2015 vests over a two year period in 2014 and 2015 subject to a year-over-year increase in the Company's operating income in either 2012, 2013 or 2014.
+Equity awards in 2011 and 2012 consisted of restricted stock units and performance share units.
+The normal annual award of restricted stock units to the Chief Executive Officer in 2011 vests one-half each year over a period of two years, subject to the Company's achievement of a year-over-year increase in the Company's operating income in either 2011 or 2012.
+The normal annual award of restricted stock units to the Chief Executive Officer in 2012 vests one-third each year over a period of three years, subject to the Company's achievement of a year-over-year increase in the Company's operating income in either 2012, 2013 or 2014.
+In the case of both the 2011 and 2012 grant of restricted stock units to the Chief Executive Officer, the restricted stock units are not payable to the Chief Executive Officer until the end of the restricted period, notwithstanding any earlier vesting of the restricted stock unit awards.
+The special restricted stock award to the Chief Executive Officer in connection with the extension of his employment agreement to June 30, 2015 vests over a two-year period in 2014 and 2015, subject to a year-over-year increase in the Company's operating income in either 2012, 2013 or 2014.
 The restricted stock unit grants to the other named executive officers vest at the end of three years from the grant date.
-The performance share unit grants to the named executive officers vest at the end of three years from the grant depending on the Company's performance against the performance goals described on pages 30 and 31 above.
+The performance share unit grants to the named executive officers vest at the end of three years from the grant date, but the amount of the payout can range from zero to 200% of the target grant depending on the Company's performance against the performance goals described on pages 30 through 32 above.
 The threshold level of performance share units that a grantee can earn is 50% of the target grant and the maximum level a grantee can earn is 200% of the target grant.
 The threshold, target and maximum payout for each of the named executive officers is shown in the Grants of Plan-Based Awards Table above.
-The Committee has approved a policy for certain adjustments to the calculation of the Company's operating income for purposes of determining whether the designated performance goals for the restricted stock grants and for the calculation of earnings per share for purposes of determining the extent to which the performance goal tied to earnings per share for the performance share units, as described on pages 29 and 31, have been met.
+The Compensation Committee has approved a policy for certain adjustments to the calculation of the Company's operating income for purposes of determining whether the designated performance goals for the restricted stock grants, and for the calculation of earnings per share for purposes of determining the extent to which the performance goal tied to earnings per share for the performance share units, as described on pages 29 through 32, have been met.